 But of course, those most affected by the death of River Phoenix were his devastated family members.
 His brother Joaquin recalled having a difficult time grieving, as the paparazzi often harassed the bereaved family.

 “Certainly, for me, it felt like it impeded the mourning process, right?”
-Joaquin said, adding that he soon began to think of his late brother as the ultimate inspiration for his acting.
+Joaquin said, adding that he soon began to think of his late brother as the ultimate inspiration for his own acting career.
 “I feel like in virtually every movie that I made, there was a connection to River in some way.
 And I think that we’ve all felt his presence and guidance in our lives in numerous ways.”

 For those who’ve followed Joaquin Phoenix’s career, it’s no secret how closely he holds his older brother’s memory.
 After winning the Oscar for Best Actor at the 92nd Academy Awards in 2020, the Joker star offered a tribute to his late sibling during a touching speech: